StarCpt/Respawn-Menu-Improvements/README.md

-﻿Orders respawn points alphabetically and adds a search box.
+﻿Sorts respawn points alphabetically and adds a search box.